The NHS workers who have died during the coronavirus pandemic

-More than 70 frontline NHS staff are confirmed to have died during the coronavirus pandemic.
+More than 80 frontline NHS workers are confirmed to have died during the coronavirus pandemic.

-Simon Clarke, minister of state for regional growth and local government, said 49 NHS staff have died in the coronavirus fight; however, this is only a partial picture.
+Tributes have been paid to people in roles from porters and paramedics, to nurses and doctors.

-Local NHS trusts across the country have paid tribute to individuals who died while working on the front lines.
+Foreign Secretary Dominic Raab, who is standing in for the Prime Minister, told Parliament on Wednesday that 69 NHS workers have died after contracting coronavirus.

 These are the names of the health service workers known to have died, listed chronologically.